A couple sits in an office talking with another man behind his desk

 • Current employer (and how long you’ve worked there)

-• Social Security Number or Tax Identification Number
+• Social Security number or Individual Taxpayer Identification Number (if the card issuer accepts it)

 Step 4: After you’ve applied to get a credit card

-There are obviously only two possible outcomes after you apply for a credit card: acceptance or denial.
+After you submit your application, you may receive a decision right away.
 If your application is denied, don’t despair.
-Instead, find out the reason for your denial and work to put yourself in a better position for future applications.
+Instead, find out the reason for the denial.
+Then, you may work to put yourself in a better position for a future credit card application.

 Why was my credit card application denied?

-Having a credit card application denied can be a sign of issues with your finances.
-If you understand some of the key factors that are considered in the credit card application process, you can work to improve your financial situation so you can reapply in the future.
+Credit card denial may be disappointing.
+But if you understand some of the key factors considered in the credit card application process, you may improve your financial situation to reapply in the future.

 All hope is not lost if your application for a secured credit card is rejected.
-If you didn’t before, make sure your credit report is error-free, and explore your options to stay on top of your credit score.
-With time and concerted effort, you can put yourself in a better position to re-apply for a credit card.
+First, make sure your credit report is error-free.
+Then, explore your options to stay on top of your credit score.
+With time and effort, you may put yourself in a better position for credit approval in the future.

 After you receive your credit card